 In compliance with the Student Right to Know and Campus Security Act of 1990, Owens Community College makes available its completion and transfer rates to all current and prospective students.

-(Visit the Safety & Security website for security-related Student Right to Know information)
+Visit the Department of Public Safety (DPS) website for security-related Student Right to Know information.